jetbrains-academy/kotlin-onboarding-introduction/Part1/BotForDating/CreateTheApp/task.md

 - <some user's answer>
 - Nice to meet you, <some user's answer>!
 My name is Kotlin Bot!
 I am a young programming language and was created in 2010.
 How old are you?
 - <some user's answer>
-- <some user's answer> is great!
+- <some user's age> is great!
 I hope you successfully complete this course!
 Anyone can learn programming at any age!
 ```

 An example of the final application: